 MEMBERSHIP DIRECTOR (2-year term): PAUL CUDNEY

-Paul Cudney currently is a Senior Systems Engineer in the Requirements Verification and Test Organization with Lockheed Martin Integrated Systems and Global Solutions.
+Paul Cudney currently is a retired Senior Systems Engineer in the Requirements Verification and Test Organization with Lockheed Martin Integrated Systems and Global Solutions.
 He has over 42 years of experience performing software test and verification, and systems integration for real-time, ground-based control systems involving aircraft and satellites.
 Paul has served as Chairman of the Los Angeles Chapter of the Association for Computing Machinery (ACM), and also as Chairman of the ACM Committee on Chapters.
 In addition, Paul is a member of the Steering Committee for the Southern California Software Process Improvement Network.
 Paul has been an INCOSE member since 2000, was twice a Track Chairman at INCOSE-LA Mini-Conferences, once Secretary of the Chapter, and has served as Membership Director for the past several years.
 Paul vigorously supports activities to increase the knowledge and stature of our members, and seeks to increase member participation as a low-risk method of gaining direct job-related experience.

 PROGRAMS DIRECTOR (2-year term): JOHN SILVAS